 4.1.
 Analytical Study

-Below are presented the results from the resolutions of the different system cases (Figures 6, 7, 8, 9).
+The results of the resolutions of the different system cases are presented below (Figures 6, 7, 8, 9).

-Figure 6: Analytical evolutions(a) of the rotation of the cross section, (b) of the deflection of the specimen in 3-point bending (Figure 2a)
+Figure 6: Analytical evolutions(a) of the rotation of the cross-section, (b) of the deflection of the specimen in 3-point bending (Figure 2a)

 Figure 6 shows the analytical evolutions of rotation (a) and deflection (b).
 The highest values are located at the ends of the beam at the supports.
-Whereas for deflection, they are located in the middle.
+Meanwhile, for deflection, they are located in the middle.
 We will now consider the case shown in Figure 6(a).
-For all samples, rotation is zero in the middle and its value at the ends.
+For all samples, rotation is zero in the middle, and its value is at the ends.
 For example, for CBP60, the maximum absolute value is 2.25.10-6 degrees.
 For each position, the value of the magnitude increases as the HDPE content increases.

 For deflection, all values are maximum in the middle and cancel out at both ends.
 For example, for CBP60, the value is 1.5.10-7 degrees.
 The deflection is zero at the supports.

-Figure 7: Analytical evolutions (c) of the rotation of the cross section, (d) of the deflection of the console specimen under point load at the other end (Figure 2b)
+Figure 7: Analytical evolutions (c) of the rotation of the cross-section, (d) of the deflection of the console specimen under point load at the other end (Figure 2b)

-In Figure 7, we have the behavior of the console specimen under point loading at the end.
+In Figure 7, we have the behaviour of the console specimen under point loading at the end.
 For rotation, the absolute values are between 0 and 1.82.10-5 and between 0 and 2.3.10-6.
 Figure 7.d shows us that the deflection evolves more quickly than the rotation.
 In all cases, the values of CBP10 and CBP60 are respectively lower and higher.
-The deflection and rotation for CBP10 and CBP60 give identical behaviors with different values.
+The deflection and rotation for CBP10 and CBP60 give identical behaviours with different values.
 The values of the rotation of CBP60 are between [0; 1.7]10-5degree.

-Figure 8: Analytical evolutions (e) of the rotation of the cross section, (f) of the deflection of the bi-supported specimen under uniform load(Figure 2c)
+Figure 8: Analytical evolutions (e) of the rotation of the cross-section, (f) of the deflection of the bi-supported specimen under uniform load(Figure 2c)

-Figure 8 represents the analytical evolutions of the rotation of the cross section and the deflection of the bi-supported specimen under uniform load.
+Figure 8 represents the analytical evolutions of the rotation of the cross-section and the deflection of the bi-supported specimen under uniform load.
 We note that the two quantities have the same evolution as in Figure 6 except that the values differ.
-For the deflection we have the same observation with different values from Figure 6.
+For the deflection, we have the same observation with values different from those in Figure 6.

-Figure 9: Analytical evolutions (g) of the rotation of the cross section, (h) of the deflection of the console specimen under uniform load (Figure 2d)
+Figure 9: Analytical evolutions (g) of the rotation of the cross-section, (h) of the deflection of the console specimen under uniform load (Figure 2d)

-In Figure 9, there is a similarity between the evolutions as in the case of Figure 7.
-This is explained by the fact that the uniformly distributed load has a resultant that applies to the medium as in Figure 6.
-The graphs have the same similarities as Figure 7, for the same reason mentioned for Figure 8.
+In Figure 9, there is a similarity between the evolutions, as in the case of Figure 7.
+This is explained by the fact that the uniformly distributed load has a resultant that applies to the medium, as shown in Figure 6.
+The graphs have the same similarities as Figure 7, for the same reason mentioned in Figure 8.
 However, the values on the abscissa differ.
 For example, the defections of CBP60 and CBP10 are respectively: [0.9; 0]10-7 and [0; 0.65]10-7 m.

 4-2-Numerical Simulations

 For the simulation, we have presented the CBP10 case here.
-Like this case, the other cases yield similar results to the corresponding analytical cases
+Like this case, the other cases yield similar results to the corresponding analytical cases.

 .